Introduction

 Here the ← symbol implies that the contents of register R2 are transferred to register R1.
 R2 here is a source register while R1 is a destination register.

-• For a register transfer micro-operation, there must be a path for data transfer from the output of the source register to the input of destination register.
+• For a register transfer micro-operation, there must be a path for data transfer from the output of the source register to the input of the destination register.

-• A common path for connecting various registers is through a common internal data bus (Bus is a path, consists of a group of wires, one for each bit of a register, over which information is transferred, from any of several sources to any of several destinations) of the processor.
+• A common path for connecting various registers is through a common internal data bus (Bus is a path, that consists of a group of wires, one for each bit of a register, over which information is transferred, from any of several sources to any of several destinations) of the processor.
 Normally, the size of this data bus should be equal to the number of bits in a general register.

-• Register Convention for Micro-operation : The common convention used to represent the micro-operations is as follows :-
+• Register Convention for Micro-operation: The common convention used to represent the micro-operations is as follows:-

-• Computer register names are usually designated by capital letters (sometimes followed by numerals) to denote its function.
+• Computer register names are usually designated by capital letters (sometimes followed by numerals) to denote their function.
 For example – R0, R1, R2 (General Purpose Registers), AR (Address Register), IR (Instruction Register) etc.

 • The registers may be represented(register format) as –

-• Register: A register simply can be represented as its name such as R0, R1,R2 etc.
+• Register: A register simply can be represented by its name such as R0, R1, R2, etc.

-• Individual bits : The individual bits of a register are numbered from 0 (rightmost bit) to n-1 (leftmost bit).
+• Individual bits: The individual bits of a register are numbered from 0 (rightmost bit) to n-1 (leftmost bit).

-• Numbering bits : The name (R1) of the common register of size 16-bit register can be represented as from 0 to 15 as a whole.
+• Numbering bits: The name (R1) of the common register of size 16-bit register can be represented as from 0 to 15 as a whole.

 • Information transfer from one register to another is designated in symbolic notation by a replacement operator.
 For example, the statement R2 ← R1 denotes a transfer of all bits from the source register R1 to the destination register R2 during one clock pulse and the destination register has a parallel load capacity.
 However, the contents of register R1 remain unchanged after the register transfer micro-operation.
 More than one transfer can be shown using a comma operator.

 • If the transfer of data is to occur only under a predetermined control condition, then this condition can be specified as a control function.
 For example, if P is a control function then P is a Boolean variable that can have a value of 0 or 1.
 It is terminated by a colon (:) and placed in front of the actual transfer statement.
 The operation specified in the statement takes place only when P = 1.
-The statements can be represented as : –
+The statements can be represented as: –

 If (P =1) then (R2 ← R1) or P: R2 ← R1, Where P is a control function that can be either 0 or 1.